Codes and Regulations

 Austin's drainage charge is assessed on utility bills and pays for solutions to flooding, erosion and water pollution.

-The City of Austin's Stormwater Permit Program ensures compliance with state and federal regulatory requirements.
+The City of Austin's Stormwater Management Program ensures compliance with state and federal regulatory requirements.
 The goal of the program is to reduce and prevent the discharge of pollutants into the city’s storm drain system and our creeks, lakes, and aquifers.